raspberrypi-guide/raspberrypi-guide.github.io/docs/getting-started/raspberry-pi-headless-setup.md

 comments: true
 ---

-# Creating a headless Raspberry Pi
+# Create a headless Raspberry Pi setup
 {: .no_toc }

 Using a standard operating system installation you won't be able to connect to your Raspberry Pi remotely upon first boot.
 However, with a couple easy steps this is possible, thus overcoming the need for any keyboard or mouse to be attached.